nbuikema/react-context-lesson/README.md

-# react-context-lesson
+# react-context-complete
-We are going to replace our local state management from redux to the new context API.
-This repository is our application before we introduced sagas to handle our asynchronous code, which is a good starting point to make the appropriate changes!
+A complete version of our application converting everything redux over to using the contextAPI

 # How to fork and clone